Alex Edelman is funny enough to invite lazy comparison.

 The premise is provocative enough to travel by itself, but that is not why the show lasted.
 The official site traces the work from Melbourne to Edinburgh, Soho Theatre, Off-Broadway, Broadway, and eventually the HBO special released on Max in April 2024.
 The Tony Awards press release confirms the scale of the breakthrough: a Special Tony Award in 2024 for a Broadway debut that the committee described as exemplary.

-What gave the show staying power was not only courage or novelty.
-It was moral intelligence.
+What gave the show staying power was moral intelligence, not courage or novelty alone.

 Edelman did not turn the Nazi-meeting anecdote into a simple sermon.
 He used it to ask harder questions about assimilation, Jewish self-presentation, liberal confidence, and what comedy can do when it is trying to understand hatred without pretending to excuse it.